daniel-le97/vlibsql/README.md

 learn more at
 [libsql-c](https://github.com/tursodatabase/libsql-c)

 ## note

-* V ORM is not yet supported
+- V ORM is not yet supported
+- [libsql-c](https://github.com/tursodatabase/libsql-c) SDK is currently in technical preview, and mostly used for internal use when building other libSQL SDKs